Education

 Thais Lobo-Emond: Undergraduate Student at the University of Texas at Austin, TX

-Thais Lobo-Emond is a senior Civil Engineering student at the University of Texas at Austin.
-She has been working with the Ocean Engineering Group on Computational Fluid Dynamic modeling, under the supervision of Dr. Spyros Kinnas.
-In her position as an Undergraduate Research Assistant, Thais has learned to work with software such as Ansys, SolidWorks, and Fluent to model flows and analyze velocity, pressure, force, moments, and other flow characteristics.
-Thais has been using these software to improve the design of the jets of a clam dredge for better overall performance.
+Thais Lobo-Emond studied Civil Engineering at the University of Texas at Austin.
+She worked with the Ocean Engineering Group on Computational Fluid Dynamic modeling, under the supervision of Dr. Spyros Kinnas.
+In her position as an Undergraduate Research Assistant, Thais learned to work with software such as Ansys, SolidWorks, and Fluent to model flows and analyze velocity, pressure, force, moments, and other flow characteristics.
+Thais used the software to improve the design of the jets of a clam dredge for better overall performance.

 Whitney Morgan: Undergraduate student at William and Mary, Williamsburg, VA